Gasoline pump: History

 The first gasoline pump was patented by Norwegian John J. Tokheim in 1901.
-The Tokheim pump was named for him.
+The Tokheim pump was named after him.
 Fuel retail industry giant OPW (a Dover company) acquired Tokheim in 2016.

 Many early gasoline pumps had a calibrated glass cylinder on top.
 The desired quantity of fuel was pumped up into the cylinder as indicated by the calibration.
 Then the pumping was stopped and the gasoline was let out into the customer's tank by gravity.
 When metering pumps came into use, a small glass globe with a turbine inside replaced the measuring cylinder to show the customer that gasoline really was flowing into the tank.
+The first measured gas pump, commercially produced by Gilbarco in 1911, lacked this globe, with customers having to rely on the gas station owner to have calibrated it accurately.

 Design

 A modern gasoline pump is divided into two main parts – an electronic "head" containing an embedded computer to control the action of the pump, drive the pump's displays, and communicate to an indoor sales system; and a mechanical section which (in a self-contained unit) has an electric motor, pumping unit, meters, pulsers and valves to physically pump and control the fuel flow.

 In some cases the actual pump may be sealed and immersed inside the fuel tanks on a site, in which case it is known as a submersible pump.
 In general, submersible solutions in Europe are installed in hotter countries, where suction pumps may have problems overcoming cavitation with warm fuels or when the distance from tank to pump is longer than a suction pump can manage.

 In modern pumps, the major variations are in the number of hoses or grades they can dispense, the physical shape, and additional hardware for services such as pay at the pump and attendant tag readers.

 Light passenger vehicles pump up to about 50 L per minute (the United States limits this to 10 USgal per minute); pumps serving trucks and other large vehicles have a higher flow rate, up to 130 L per minute in the UK and 40 USgal in the US.
 This flow rate is based on the diameter of the vehicle's fuel filling pipe, which limits flow to these amounts.

 Airline refueling can reach 1000 USgal per minute.
 Higher flow rates may overload the vapor recovery system in vehicles equipped with enhanced evaporative emissions controls (required since 1996 in the US), causing excess vapor emissions, and may present a safety hazard.

 Historically, gasoline pumps had a very wide range of designs to solve the mechanical problems of pumping, reliable measurement, safety, and aesthetics.
 This has led to some popularity in collecting antique dispensers, especially in the US.